ranveer5289/sfcc_jwt/README.md

 ## Note

-This repository is inspired from node-js repo [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken)
+This repository is heavily inspired from node-js repo [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken)